brandon-baek/NumPy-Neural-Network/README.md

 # NumPy Neural Network

-A simplistic Neural Network developed by Brandon Baek from scratch using only Numpy.
+A simplistic Neural Network developed by Brandon Baek from scratch using only NumPy.